 In other words, each of the above aspects of our physical world can only be studied via empirical evidence that is certainly very far from anything that we can directly sense.
-Yet few, if any, persons nowadays seriously doubt that the sun and the planets of our solar system really do exist at roughly the distances scientists claim them to be, or that stars and galaxies populate the universe thousands or millions of light-years away, or that there really are structures known as molecules, atoms and nuclear particles, with roughly the sizes and possessing the properties that scientists assert for them.
-So why is the study of the distant past in any way fundamentally different?
+Yet few, if any, persons nowadays seriously doubt that the sun and the planets of our solar system really do exist at roughly the distances scientists claim them to be, or that stars and galaxies populate the universe thousands or millions of light-years away, or that there really are structures known as molecules, atoms and nuclear particles, with roughly the sizes and possessing roughly the properties that physicists assert for them.

-- The planets and moons of our solar system are much too far away for humans to examine first-hand, although humans may travel to Mars in 20 years or so.
-And even with the space trips that have been made (e.g., the Apollo missions to the moon), the public must rely on scientific reports, since only a tiny number of humans have made these trips first-hand.
+- The planets and moons of our solar system are much too far away for humans to examine first-hand so far, although humans may travel to Mars in 20 years or so.
+And even with the space trips that have been made (e.g., the Apollo missions to the moon), the public must rely on scientific reports, since only 12 humans have actually walked on the Moon and can report first-hand.
 Along this line, fully 6% of the U.S. population believes NASA faked the Apollo moon landings [Griggs2009].